 It’s not simply the villages that have something to offer the holidaymaker, the towns and city of Truro are a wealth of history and attractions of their own.
 Take Padstow with its picturesque harbour, Paul Ainsworth and Rick Stein dishing up the some of the best food the UK has to offer and the many perfect sandy beaches.
 Falmouth is a working port and charming looking town.
 Truro, the sole city in Cornwall where the cathedral still dominates the skyline.
 For its industrial heritage Redruth is the place to visit.
 Once at the centre of the industrial revolution and also the mining industry Redruth and Camborne have spent a few years in decline however they are finally bouncing back.
 Penzance is one of the largest towns in Cornwall and has plenty to offer.
 Starting with the sub-tropical Morrab Gardens to the active fishing port of Newlyn you ought to find something of interest.
 It’s additionally here that you are able to take on a daily basis trips to the Isles of Scilly, it is also within walking distance of Marazion and St Michael’s Mount.

 If you are bored of the towns or fancy a change from the beach why not try the stately homes and gardens of Cornwall.
 The National Trust is very active in Cornwall and along with a host of independently owned tourist attractions you should find plenty to see and do.

-Another unique draw of Cornwall is it’s ancient past.
-The moorland countryside of West Cornwall and Bodmin Moor are littered with megalithic monuments such as standing stones, barrows and stone circles.
-Less ancient ruins that abound in Cornwall are the leftovers of the mining industry, in many places these share the same sites the ancients chose to build on creating strange juxtapositions.
+Another distinctive draw of Cornwall is it’s ancient past.
+The rural moorland of West Cornwall and Bodmin Moor are peppered with megalithic monuments such as , stone circles, barrows and standing stones.
+More recent ruins that are plentiful in Cornwall are the leftovers of the mining industry.